ubccpsc/310/README.md

 ## Grading

 To pass the course and receive credit you must achieve a passing grade on *both* the project and the final exam.
-Sample midterm and final exams will not be available.
+Sample exams are available through the CSSS.

 | Component						| Proportion |
 | :--			   					| :-- 	|